 The First National Bank Of Mason City

-The First National Bank Of Mason City in Iowa printed $3,424,060 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1881 and stopped printing money in 1935, which equals a 55 year printing period.
-That is considering a long operation period for a national bank.
-During its life, The First National Bank Of Mason City issued 12 different types and denominations of national currency.
+The First National Bank Of Mason City in Illinois printed $256,150 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1871 and stopped printing money in 1898, which equals a 28 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Mason City issued 8 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Mason City was located in Cerro Gordo County.
-It was assigned charter number 2574.
+For the record, The First National Bank Of Mason City was located in Mason County.
+It was assigned charter number 1850.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com